Structured and Abstractive Reasoning on Multi-modal Relational Knowledge Images: Abstract

 \section{Abstract}

 Understanding and reasoning with abstractive information from the visual modality presents significant challenges for current multi-modal large language models (MLLMs).
 Among the various forms of abstractive information, \underline{\textbf{M}}ulti-\underline{\textbf{M}}odal \underline{\textbf{R}}elational \underline{\textbf{K}}nowledge ({\data}), which represents abstract relational structures between multi-modal entities using node-edge formats, remains largely under-explored.
 In particular, \underline{\textbf{ST}}ructured and \underline{\textbf{A}}bstractive \underline{\textbf{R}}easoning (\task) on such data has received little attention from the research community.
 To bridge the dual gaps in large-scale high-quality data and capability enhancement methodologies, this paper makes the following key contributions: (i).
-An automatic {\task} data engine capable of synthesizing images with {\data} to build multi-modal instruction data with reliable chain-of-thought thinking for various {\task} tasks and (ii).
-A comprehsive two-stage capability enhancement training framework, accompanied by a suite of evaluation protocols tailored to different {\task} tasks.
-Based upon these contributions, we introduce {\task}-64K, a dataset comprising 64K high-quality multi-modal instruction samples, and conduct experiments across 5 open-source MLLMs.
+An automatic {\task} data engine to synthesize images with {\data} to build multi-modal instructions with reliable chain-of-thought thinking for various {\task} tasks and (ii).
+A comprehsive two-stage training framework, accompanied by \textbf{K}nowledge-informed GRPO (KGRPO) and a suite of evaluation protocols tailored to different {\task} tasks.
+Based upon these contributions, we introduce {\task}-64K, a dataset comprising 64K high-quality multi-modal instruction samples, and conduct experiments across 8 open-source MLLMs.
 Experimental results show that our two-stage enhancement framework enables smaller 3B/7B models to significantly outperform GPT-4o in {\task}.
 Additionally, we provide in-depth analysis regarding the effectiveness of various designs, data transferability, and scalability.